ktsosno/cronbuddy-server/README.md

 # CronBuddy
 Manage your crons via a simple UI built on React and Node.
+These APIs can be used by themselves or with [cronbuddy-web]((https://github.com/ktsosno/cronbuddy-web).

 ### Development
 Initialize the `node_modules` directory with `npm install`.